 These tips for front yard landscaping will help you beautify your yard while spending less than $200.
 Hiring a landscaper isn’t necessary if you’re looking for quick and easy yard beautification – and you don’t mind hauling a bit of soil!

 “If you want anything done well, do it yourself.
 This is why most people laugh at their own jokes.” ~ Bob Edwards.

-While I wouldn’t apply Mr. Edwards’ advice to heart surgery or neutering your dog, it does work well with beautifying an ugly yard.
-For instance, creating a small stone wall border and planting flowers in front of it looks gorgeous, and you definitely won’t be spending $200 on it!
+While I wouldn’t apply Mr. Edwards’ advice to many things, it does work well with beautifying a plain yard.
+For instance, creating a small stone wall border and planting flowers in front of it looks gorgeous, and you definitely won’t be spending $200 on it.

 When it comes to landscaping, there is surprisingly little that the average able bodied homeowner can’t do him or herself.
 For a few ideas, read New Front Yard Idea Book: Entries, Driveways, Pathways, and Gardens – it’s a rich source of tips and plans for front yard landscaping.